 THIS DEGREE INCLUDES A MINOR IN PSYCHOLOGY

-- All degrees require a minimum of 120 credit hours, excluding developmental courses.
-A minimum of 39 credit hours must be advanced level. - This degree plans lists developmental courses that may be required based on test scores.
+All degrees require a minimum of 120 credit hours, excluding developmental courses.
+A minimum of 39 credit hours must be advanced level.
+This degree place lists developmental equipes that may be required based on test secree.